sanduhrs/drupal-email_verify/README.txt

 those email bounces and see more people succeed in registering to your site!

+If you see 'warning: fsockopen(): ...' output on your pages, make sure that you set 'Error reporting' on admin/settings to 'Write errors to the log'.
+You will still see such errors in the log.
+They indicate that an SMTP server did not respond (in which case the username was supposed valid).

 Things to do / Known problems
 -----------------------------
 The module should be configurable in how hard it tries to check.
 There